-Our contribution to literature is multifold.
+Our contribution to the literature is multifold.
 First, we are introducing two new metrics of discrimination to the literature.
-Since callback rates are generally low and listing and screening rates might reach up to 70 percent, identifying listing and screening rates on top of the callback rates can be considered as a major improvement over the existing studies.
-Additionally, we run a multi-identity correspondence audit.
-We show that ethnic and religious identities matter in gender correspondence audits, which is an overlooked feature in gender correspondence audit literature.
+These new measures help us to understand when differential treatment of candidates appears during the hiring process.
+On top of that, callback rates are generally quite low.
+But, listing and screening rates in our study go as high as 70 percent, which is a major improvement in terms of number of observations.
+Additionally, we run a multiple identity correspondence audit.
+We show that ethnic and religious identities matter for gender discrimination, which is an overlooked feature in correspondence audit literature.
 Finally, this is one of the few correspondence audit studies carried in a developing market, in a Muslim majority country, and the first one is in Turkey to the best of our knowledge.

 The rest of the paper is organized as follows.
 First, we will lay out the related literature in the following subsection.
 Then, we briefly familiarize the reader with the labor market conditions of youth in Turkey.
 In the third chapter, we explain our experimental design in depth and clarify how we keep track of the employer response.
-In the next chapter, we will present our data.
-Finally, we will present our findings in the fifth chapter and conclude the paper.
+In the fourth chapter, we will present our data.
+Finally, we will go through our findings in the fifth chapter and conclude the paper.